Our legal services

 With several tools to utilize to achieve your goals, an experienced estate planning attorney can review your situation, work with you to understand your wishes and plan accordingly.
 What works for you may not work for your neighbor or co-worker, which is why many multiple estate planning tools exist.

-Contact our office today at (314) 347-3567 for your free consultation.
+Contact our office today or call us at (314) 347-3567 for your free consultation.
 We will sit down with you and your loved ones, discuss your concerns or priorities, and put together an effective strategy that helps you maximize the legacy you have worked hard for all your life and minimize the negative tax or Medicaid eligibility impacts that your assets may have.

 We look forward to serving you and your loved ones.